dedupeio/dedupe/docs/Making-smart-comparisons.rst

 duplicates.

-In this four record example below, only two pairs of records are duplicates (the first two and the last two), while there are four unique pairs of records that are not duplicates.
-This typical fraction of true duplicate pairs gets very small, very quickly as the length of a dataset grows.
+In this four record example below, only two pairs of records are duplicates--(1, 2) and (3, 4), while there are four unique pairs of records that are not duplicates--(1,3), (1,4), (2,3), and (2,4).
+Typically, as the size of the dataset grows, the fraction of pairs of records that are duplicates gets very small very quickly.

 +-------------+-----------+--------------------------+--------------+----------+
 |  first name | last name | address                  | phone        | record_id|